graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 ## Mutations & Model State

 GraphQL ASP.NET will automatically enforce the query specification rules for you, but that doesn't help for business-level requirements like string length or integer ranges.
-For that, it uses the familiar goodness of `ValidationAttribute` (meaning everything under `System.ComponentModel.DataAnnotations`).
+For that, it uses the familiar goodness of Validation Attributes (e.g. `[StringLength]`, `[Range(1,5)]`).

 ```csharp title="PersonsController.cs"